privacyguides/privacyguides.org/docs/desktop-browsers.md

     1. We advise against using the Flatpak version of Brave, as it replaces Chromium's sandbox with Flatpak's, which is less effective.
 Additionally, the package is not maintained by Brave Software, Inc.

 ### Recommended Configuration

-Tor Browser is the only way to truly browse the internet anonymously.
-When you use Brave, we recommend changing the following settings to protect your privacy from certain parties, but all browsers other than the [Tor Browser](tor.md#tor-browser) will be traceable by *somebody* in some regard or another.

 These options can be found in :material-menu: → **Settings**.